Welcome to today's edition of the Rush 24-7 podcast.

 He's gone.

-When Rupert Murdoch's tabloid screws up, uh nobody says that just shows we need three times as many Rupert Murdoch tabloids.
+When Rupert Murdoch's tabloid screws up, nobody says that just shows we need three times as many Rupert Murdoch tabloids.

-But when government screws up, uh the argument is always that just goes to show we need even more government.
+But when government screws up, the argument is always that just goes to show we need even more government.

-Uh and education's a very good example.
+He mentioned education, and education is a very good example.

 But that just goes to show that we need to waste even more.